goodnessoddy-ops/naija-sensei/README.md

 ## What it does

-Tutorly is a conversational AI tutor that:
+NaijaSensei is a conversational AI tutor that:
 - Answers questions in English, Nigerian Pidgin, Yoruba, Igbo, and Hausa
 - Grounds answers in 1,797 curriculum chunks across 13 WAEC subjects
 - Works fully offline using local Gemma 3n E2B (true airplane-mode operation)